S3ak/fed-astro/src/pages/en/css-frameworks-archive/module-3/module-3.md

 ---
 title: Module 3
-keywords: react, styling
+description: react, styling
 tags: JS Frameworks
 sidebar: css-frameworks-v1

-permalink: css-frameworks-v1/module-3.html
-folder: css-frameworks-v1
+layout: ../../../../layouts/MainLayout.astro
 ---

 In the final module of CSS Frameworks we’ll be looking at a few alternative but popular CSS frameworks you can use.
 We’ll be looking at Materialize CSS which is a front-end framework based on Material Design.
 We will also be exploring Tailwind CSS and Bulma.